Practice Makes Pleasure

 • One Assistant Exchange spot for full tuition available for someone who’d like to contribute their time and presence on the day, helping to hold the container, assisting with setup and clean up.
 Reach out directly if this is you.

-Can’t make May 23?
-Message me and I’ll make sure you receive the invite to the next workshop, summer 2026.
+Can't make June 7th?
+Message me and I'll make sure you hear about the next workshop!

 Prefer something more personal?
 This same work is available as a private 1:1 or couples immersion.
-Just reach out and we'll talk.
+Get in touch and we'll talk.

-• Completing Practice Makes Pleasure opens the door to an ongoing bi-monthly group for those who want to keep practicing together.
+Want to keep going?
+Completing this workshop opens the door to a 6 week practice group beginning June 2026.
 Details coming soon — but it starts here.

 Ready to join us?